CorneliaKelinske/BEAM_better_have_my_money/README.md

 ##  How to run this application

-Run the start bash script
+In case you don't have an ARM processor, run the start bash script `./start.sh`

-`./start.sh`
+Otherwise, just run the second command in the bash script.

 and then
 `iex -S mix`